|Real Citrine Pendant from DoodlepunkArt|

 |Smoky Citrine Pendant from DoodlepunkArt - SOLD|

-Also, something else to consider when choosing between heat-treated amethyst and true citrine, is amethyst is very sensitive to light, so it will fade when exposed to high light until eventually the color will be gone completely if it is not carefully stored in the dark when not in use and carefully protected from direct sunlight.
+Also, something to think about when choosing between heat-treated amethyst and true citrine, is amethyst is very sensitive to light, so it will fade when exposed to high light until eventually the color will be gone completely if it is not carefully stored in the dark when not in use and carefully protected from direct sunlight.
 Real citrine is less photoensitive so the color will last longer than amethyst, although I do recommend storing it in the dark as well when not in use, because it will fade as well, just not as quickly.
 High temperatures will also fade citrine, so do not leave it in your car in the sun or steam clean it.

 |A Genuine Smoky Citrine From DoodlepunkArt - Notice the parallel sides and darkness at base.|